Webster County, Missouri

 Webster County is a county located in the U.S. state of Missouri.
-As of the 2010 census, the population was 36,202.
+As of the 2020 census, the population was 39,085.
 Its county seat is Marshfield.
 The county was organized in 1855 and named for U.S. Senator and U.S. Secretary of State Daniel Webster.

 Webster County is part of the Springfield, MO Metropolitan Statistical Area.

 History

 Webster County was organized on March 3, 1855, and encompasses some of the highest extensive upland area of Missouri's Ozarks.
 The judicial seat is Marshfield, which lies 1,490 feet above sea level.
 Webster County is the highest county seat in the state of Missouri.
 Pioneer Legislator John F. McMahan named the county and county seat for Daniel Webster, and his Marshfield, Massachusetts home.

 Marshfield was laid out in 1856 by R.H.
 Pitts, on land that was given by C.F.
 Dryden and W.T. and B.F.T.
 Burford.
 Until a courthouse was built, the county business was conducted at Hazelwood where Joseph W. McClurg, later Governor of Missouri, operated a general store.
 Today's Carthage Marble courthouse was built in 1939-1941 and is the county's third.

 During the U.S. Civil War, a small force of pro-Southern troops was driven out of Marshfield in February 1862, and ten months later a body of Confederates was routed east of town.
 On January 9, 1863, General Joseph O. Shelby’s troops burned the stoutly built Union fortification at Marshfield and at Sand Springs, evacuated earlier.
+During Marmaduke's First Raid, on January 9, 1863, Confederate Troops under the command of Col. Joseph C. Porter, led by Lt.
+Colonel John M. Wimer, burned the Fort at Hazelwood.
 By 1862, the telegraph line passed near Marshfield on a route later called the "Old Wire Road".

 A part of the 1808 Osage Native American land cession, the county was settled in the early 1830s by pioneers from Kentucky and Tennessee.
 A Native American trail crossed southern Webster County and many prehistoric mounds are in the area.

 The railroad-building boom of the post Civil War period stimulated the county's growth as a dairy, poultry, and livestock producer.
 The Atlantic & Pacific (Frisco) Railroad was built through Marshfield in 1872, and by 1883 the Kansas City, Springfield, and Memphis (Frisco) crossed the county.
 Seymour, Rogersville, Fordland and Niangua grew up along the railroad routes.